UW-CSE-576-2021SP/Homework/src/hw2/README.md

 ### 2.2 Write a convolution function ###

 #### TO DO ####
 Fill in `image convolve_image(image im, image filter, int preserve)`.
 The parameter `preserve` takes a value of either 0 or 1.
+We will use "clamp" padding for the image borders (get_pixel() already handles it).
 For this function we have a few scenarios.
 With normal convolutions we do a weighted sum over an area of the image.
 With multiple channels in the input image there are a few possible cases we want to handle:

 - If `filter` and `im` have the same number of channels then it's just a normal convolution.
 We sum over spatial and channel dimensions and produce a 1 channel image.
 UNLESS:
 - If `preserve` is set to 1 we should produce an image with the same number of channels as the input.
 This is useful if, for example, we want to run a box filter over an RGB image and get out an RGB image.
 This means each channel in the image will be filtered by the corresponding channel in the filter.
 UNLESS:
 - If the `filter` only has one channel but `im` has multiple channels we want to apply the filter to each of those channels.
 Then we either sum between channels or not depending on if `preserve` is set.

 Also, `filter` should have the same number of channels as `im` or have 1 channel.
-This should be checked with an `assert`.
+This MUST be checked with an `assert()`.
+Hint: You can reduce number of lines of code by using the conditional operator in C.

 We are calling this a convolution but you don't need to flip the filter or anything (we're actually doing a cross-correlation).
 Just apply it to the image as we discussed in class: